pablo-q/loopback-next/docs/site/Req-res-cycle.md

 ##### 1. app.static(path, rootDir, options)

 This method maps to the underlying Express' [static](https://expressjs.com/en/4x/api.html#express.static) method.
-It creates dynamic enpoints for files in the `rootDir` to be servered at `path`.
+It creates dynamic endpoints for files in the `rootDir` to be served at `path`.

 More details at [RestApplication.static()](https://loopback.io/doc/en/lb4/apidocs.rest.restapplication.static.html)